 Step 4: Become a test center

-While the majority of CLEP testing is done in professional testing centers at colleges and universities, some high schools are interested in opening CLEP test centers to avoid transporting students to test facilities and to avoid paying the administrative fee test centers charge.
+Although the majority of CLEP testing is done in professional testing centers at colleges and universities, some high schools are interested in opening CLEP test centers to avoid transporting students to test facilities and to avoid paying the administrative fee test centers charge.
 Interested high schools or districts should apply to be test centers about three months in advance of testing.
 It is possible to get through the process more quickly, but few schools have the dedicated staff to expedite the process.

-The process includes applying to be a test center, executing the required contract, training staff, and technical set-up and installation of the testing software.
+The process includes applying to be a test center, executing the required contract, training staff, and technical setup and installation of the testing software.

 The CLEP Resource Center is password-protected portal that contains information essential to administering CLEP exams.
 If you don't have a username and password for the Resource Center, request them by sending an email to [email protected] with "CLEP Resource Center access request" in the subject line.
 Include your name, institution, title, and email address.
 The CLEP Resource Center contains information and resources for applying to be a test center, updating contact information, technical specifications, test administrator’s handbook, and more.